IamAyushParth/devops-dev-labs/vagrant_virtualbox/ReadMe.md

 ==> default: Attempting graceful shutdown of VM...
 PS C:\External Datastore> vagrant destroy
-    default: Are you sure you want to destroy the 'default' VM? [y/N] y ==> default: Destroying VM and associated drives...
+    default: Are you sure you want to destroy the 'default' VM? [y/N] y ==> default: Destroying VM and associated drives..